"Where Shopping & Working Is A Pleasure"

 By Joel M. Albrizio, President

-So can you imagine a supermarket, with it's slogan "Where Shopping Is A Pleasure" and it's also a great place to work?
+Can you imagine a supermarket's slogan being "Where Shopping is a Pleasure" and a great place to work?

 Wait a second, a pleasure to work at a supermarket?

 Yes, that supermarket is named Publix.
-Great to it's customers and great to its employees.
-With its roots dating back to the 1930's, originally called "Food Palace" then later renamed Publix.
+Great to its customers and great to its employees.
+Its roots date back to the 1930's, originally called "Food Palace," then later renamed Publix.
 This retail sensation began and still dominates Florida retail food along with many other states throughout the south.

-Looking at Publix first as a supermarket you really come to respect all this is Publix.
+Looking at Publix first as a supermarket you really come to respect all that is Publix.

 A success story bred on a special pride in "Brand" second to none.